 There have been some downs amid the ups.
 In 2007, in the middle of Mark Greatbatch's unhappy period as director of cricket at Edgbaston, Trott endured a chronic loss of form that saw him average only 22 and Warwickshire suffer relegation in both first-class and List A formats.
 Oddly, he made his international debut that season having been called into the England T20I team.
 After breaking his hand in the nets prior to the match, it was one of the few times he made an underwhelming debut.

 Despite setting a record in 2009 for the most runs in an English domestic T20 season of 10 matches, some have never accepted his value as a limited-overs player, either.
-While Trott's ODI average has hovered around 50 for most of his career, his strike-rate of around 75 has been a source of constant discussion - never more so than during the 2013 Champions Trophy, when the make-up of England's top three was questioned.
+While Trott's ODI average in excess of 50 is substantially higher than any regular England player in ODI history, his strike-rate of around 75 was a source of constant discussion - never more so than during the 2013 Champions Trophy, when the make-up of England's top three was questioned.
 The records show, however, that when Trott flourishes, England flourish too, and he was their leading run-scorer as they narrowly failed to win the competition.

 His presence at the crease had arguably become the most reassuring sight in English cricket since the retirement of Graham Gooch.
 But when he abruptly left England's 2012-13 Ashes tour after the first Test in Brisbane with a stress-related illness, England's director of cricket, Andy Flower, bemoaned the loss of his "rock".

 An early attempt at a comeback at the start of the 2014 season had to be aborted after it transpired there would be no quick fix to his problems and a discomfort against the short ball became more apparent.
 But, after a break, he returned strongly towards the end of the season, ending the Royal London One-Day campaign as the highest England-qualified run-scorer and helping Warwickshire to second place in the Championship.
-It was enough to win him a recall to the Lions squad for the tour of South Africa and raise hopes of a full international recall.
+It was enough to win him a recall to the Lions squad for the tour of South Africa and, following a double-century there, a Test recall in the Caribbean.